status-im/status-mobile/doc/faq.md

 **Summary**
 - Both sync and async calls are available in otto
-- Only async in rn
+- Only async in RN
 - Only async in iOS webview
 - Both async/sync in Android webview